jftsang/jftsang.github.io/content/pages/cv.md

   *Keywords: mathematics, physics, mentorship, teaching, time management.*

 * **2022–25: Senior Software Engineer @ Meta Reality Labs Research Audio.**
   Following the acquisition of Audio Analytic by Meta RL Research, I   continued to develop platforms for data management and recording.
 I   eventually led a team of 3&ndash;5 developers to build up our lab   spaces, working closely with audio engineers, embedded engineers, audiologists and data scientists, to build a system that supported not only audio but also cameras and other sensors.
-As a part of the "Better Engineering" initiative I also promoted good software practices at internal conferences.
+As a part of the "Better Engineering" initiative I also promoted modern, maintainable and scalable software practices beyond my own team, including at internal symposia.
 I left for personal reasons and to grow my teaching, volunteering and open-source portfolios.

   *Keywords: Python, FastAPI, JavaScript, React, Node.js, data engineering, graph databases, NoSQL, mentorship, project management.*